Honoring the spirit of Sidney Poitier by transforming film education

 Investing in our faculty

-The ASU Herberger Institute for Design and the Arts has more than 200 faculty members who teach more than 6,000 students in the disciplines of architecture and landscape architecture; art; arts, media and engineering; dance; design innovation; music; theatre and film.
+The ASU Herberger Institute for Design and the Arts has more than 700 faculty members who teach nearly 8,000 students in the disciplines of architecture and landscape architecture; art; arts, media and engineering; dance; design innovation; music; theatre and film.
 Your investment in faculty development and research is vital to maintaining and expanding the high-quality education we provide to students.